 Simply mix the dough together in a large bowl, then let it sit for about 90 minutes.
 Then roll it out, spread some butter and herbs across the top, slice into strips, and twist ’em up.
 Then into the oven they go for 25 minutes, and you’re done!

 I know making bread, and especially breadsticks, can seem daunting, but it really doesn’t get any easier than this.
 It also doesn’t get much more delicious!

 I decided to use some authentic Italian semolina flour for these, which gives them that pretty yellow hue and a nice subtle flavor.
 You can find it at most well-stocked grocery stores and definitely at natural foods stores.
 I use it in all my pizza doughs, Italian-style breads, and definitely in breadsticks.

-These are best served with a bit of warm marinara sauce, so stock up on your favorite flavor because these are going to go like hotcakes.
+These are best served with a bit of warm marinara sauce.
+Stock up on your favorite kind or make a quick sauce from scratch at home, because these are going to go like hotcakes.
 And the best part?
 All your game-day buddies will love you for it!Print

 A delicious and easy recipe for no-knead Italian breadsticks.
 Perfect for a party, a gathering, or just for dinner.
 These super versatile and are a great compliment to pasta, lasagna, or soup!